karma-runner/karma/docs/user/coverage.rst

 Code Coverage
 ========================

-Testacular settings for code coverage, which is constituted by 3 parts.
+If you want to use the code coverage feature of testacular you need to configure three parts.

-* Reporter (required)
+1. Reporter (required)
-* Preprocessor (required)
+2. Preprocessor (required)
-* Reporter Options (not required)
+3. Reporter Options (not required)

 Reporter
 ########################
-Coverage report comes to be outputted by this configuration.
+To activate the coverage reporter add this to your configuration file.

 .. code-block:: javascript

   reporters = ['coverage'];

-Coverage report is output for each browser.
+This will create a coverage report for every browser that the tests are run in.

-In addition, JSON file that is used to generate a report is output as intermediate data.
+In addition, it will create a JSON file that outputs the intermediate data.

 Preprocessor
 ########################
-instrument code for coverage by this configuration. this means that JS parsing and code generation.
+The preprocessor configures which files should be tested for coverage.
+For example if all your code lives in ``lib/`` you need to add this to your configuration file.

 .. code-block:: javascript

   preprocessors = {
-    '**/coverage/lib/*.js': 'coverage'
+    '**/lib/*.js': 'coverage'
   };

-Please set focused enough JavaScript to be.

-You should not include the JavaScript that does not exist in the following basePath.
+You should not however include the files that aren't directly related to your program, e.g. libraries, mocks.

-I will show a **bad** example below.
+This is a **BAD** example

 .. code-block:: javascript